Last Updated on March 27, 2021 by Shaun Snapp

 Sales forecasts are performed both by salespeople as well as by people that manage other salespeople.
 In other articles on sales forecast bias, there is often a line of thinking presented that while the salespeople may submit a biased sales forecast, the Sales Directors and VP’s are motivated to reduce this forecast bias.
 This happens to be the overall reasoning for the application created by Right90.
 This is one of the few applications that allows the buyer to identify and adjust forecast bias, and it is entirely focused on sales forecasting.

 A Correct Assumption?

-Years ago, I was enthusiastic about the Right90 application, until I began to become more experienced in sales forecasting, and realized that the use of this application contains an assumption.
+Years ago, I was enthusiastic about the Right90 application until I became more experienced in sales forecasting and realized that this application contains an assumption.
 And this assumption is that Directors and VPs of sales want to decrease forecast bias.

-If a salesperson or sales director generates a realistic forecast, someone who can provide a forecast that is more to the liking of the higher-ups may replace them.
+If a salesperson or sales director generates a realistic forecast, someone who can provide a more accurate forecast to the higher-ups’ liking may replace them.

-And this is the problem with the assumption that those that manage salespeople necessarily have an incentive to neutralize the bias that is contained in their sales forecast.
-To understand why, let us first lay out the naïve hypothesis, one that one might make if one had not seen how sales processes tend to work.
+And this is the problem with the assumption that those that manage salespeople necessarily have an incentive to neutralize their sales forecast bias.
+To understand why, let us first layout the naïve hypothesis, one that one might make if one had not seen how sales processes tend to work.

 The Naive Hypothesis

 Under this hypothesis, sales management would have to have an incentive to reduce sales forecast bias.
 Because if they do not, then the salespeople, more often than not, will end up not meeting their quota for the quarter, in which sales management would then be held accountable.